-Several parks and recreation areas across the state have designated trails for horseback riding, including Custer State Park, Badlands National Park, Lewis and Clark Recreation Area and Bear Butte State Park.
+Several parks and recreation areas across the state have designated trails for horseback riding, including Custer State Park, Badlands National Park, Lewis and Clark Recreation Area, Sica Hollow State Park and Bear Butte State Park.

 Looking to make a stay of it?
 More than a dozen bed and breakfasts, horse camps and lodges in South Dakota have horse accommodations, including horse barns, feed and water, open pastures and horse trailer parking.
 Dude ranches capture the western adventure with rustic cabins or luxury rooms.
 Seasoned cowboys will guide you by horse into the scenic woods, and chuck wagon meals will ensure you won't go hungry.

 For more information on horseback riding and accommodations in South Dakota, visit the Trip Planner.